 Some states limit the amount owed in a deficiency judgment to the fair value of the property at the time of sale, while other states will allow the full loan amount to be assessed against the borrower.

 Here’s a great resource that lists the state by state deficiency judgement laws, since every state is different.

 Generally, it’s best to avoid a foreclosure auction.
-Instead, call up the bank, or work with a reputable real estate firm like us at Sell My House Fast San Antonio TX to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank, or work with a reputable real estate firm like us at Sell My House Fast SA TX to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.